cwarwicker/moodle-block_quick_user/README.md

 Requirements
 ------------
-Moodle 3.1+
+Moodle 3.3+

 Installation
 ------------
+- Download the plugin as a ZIP File and extract
+- Rename the folder from the git branch name "moodle-block_quick_user-master" to just "quick_user"
-Just install the plugin in your /blocks/ directory and then add it to a course page.
+- Place the folder in your /blocks/ directory and then add it to a course page.

 License